kwalczak80/melting-gerry/README.md

 * If more than one letter is entered by the user, the following error message will be displayed to inform the user to enter only one letter at a time.

     ![More than one character entered message](docs/screenshots/more_that_one_character_entered_message.PNG)
 * When the number of attempts to save Gerry’s life is equal to zero, a new screen will be displayed informing the user that snowman Gerry has melted.
-At this stage, the user has the option to start the game again by pressing the “Y” key or exit the main menu by pressing the “N” key.
+At this stage, the user has the option to start the game again by pressing the **Y** key or exit the main menu by pressing the **N** key.

     ![Game over word not guessed](docs/screenshots/game_over_word_not_guessed_message.PNG)
-* If any other option than “Y” or “N” is selected by the user, the following screen will be displayed to inform the user to choose the correct option.
+* If any other option than **Y** or **N** is selected by the user, the following screen will be displayed to inform the user to choose the correct option.

     ![Game over invalid choice](docs/screenshots/game_over_invalid_choice.PNG)
 * If the word is guessed correctly, a congratulations message is displayed on the screen.
 The user has the option to play the game again or exit to the main menu.

     ![Game over word guessed correctly](docs/screenshots/game_over_word_guessed_message.PNG)
-* If any other option than “Y” or “N” is selected by the user, the following screen will be displayed to inform the user to choose the correct option.
+* If any other option than **Y** or **N** is selected by the user, the following screen will be displayed to inform the user to choose the correct option.

     ![Game over invalid choice](docs/screenshots/game_over_invalid_choice.PNG)

 [Back to Top](#table-of-contents)

 ###  **Exit game**
-* If the user hits the "E" key while in the main menu, the game will be terminated and the game exit screen will be displayed.
+* If the user hits the **E** key while in the main menu, the game will be terminated and the game exit screen will be displayed.

     ![Exit game](docs/screenshots/exit_game_message.PNG)